aenneb/aenneb.github.io/publications.md

 ## Book chapters
 Apologies for the lack of accessibility!
 Feel free to email me about the manuscript versions.

+Aesthetic Boredom. **Brielmann, A.A.** (in press).
+In Routledge International Handbook of Boredom.
+Routledge.

 [Top-down processes in art experience](https://www.taylorfrancis.com/chapters/edit/10.4324/9781003008675-27/top-processes-art-experience-aenne-brielmann). **Brielmann, A.A.** (2022).
 In The Routledge International Handbook of Neuroaesthetics (pp. 461-474).
 Routledge.

 ## Past Projects